Vedant-Kudalkar/Colourization_of_Brain_MRI_Images_for_tumor_detection/README.md

 ---
 ### 📬 Contact
-For any questions or collaborations, reach out via [your email or GitHub profile link].
+For any questions or collaborations, reach out via [vedant28kudalkar@gmail.com].